From Words to Amino Acids: Does the Curse of Depth Persist?

-\paragraph{Summary.} Across all models and training objectives, we observe a consistent trend: as models scale, the propagated effects of layer skipping are dominated by early-to-middle layers, whereas skipping many late layers changes downstream computations only slightly.
-ESM3 is the only exception, where the weakest effects are mainly concentrated in the earliest layers rather than the latest ones.
-This mirrors findings in LLMs and suggests a form of depth inefficiency, in which layers with weak propagated effects act mainly as incremental refinement steps on the final output rather than major drivers of subsequent computation \citep{lad2024remarkable, sun2025curse, csordas2025language, gromov2024unreasonable}.
+\paragraph{Summary.} Across all models and training objectives, we observe a consistent trend: as models scale, the propagated effects of layer skipping are dominated by early-to-middle layers, whereas skipping many late layers only minimally changes subsequent computations.
+This trend is further supported by high layer-layer similarity among later layers.
+ESM3 is a notable exception, where the weakest effects (and high-similarity regions) are mainly concentrated in the earliest layers rather than later, although it still shows a weaker late-layer regime.
+ProGen3 also provides an interesting nuance: while it follows the same overall trend, the separation does not become more pronounced with scale, which may be related to its sparse MoE design and is consistent with recent work suggesting that sparsity can mitigate the curse of depth in LLMs \citep{muhtar2026does}.
+Overall, these findings mirror those in LLMs and suggest a form of depth inefficiency, in which layers with weak propagated effects act mainly as incremental refinement steps on the final output rather than major drivers of subsequent computation \citep{lad2024remarkable, sun2025curse, csordas2025language, gromov2024unreasonable}.\looseness=-1